AnomalyInnovations/toolbeam-cli/README.md

 ### tb add [oprn] \<path\> [options]

 Add an API resource with the given path as a tool.
-The path is relative to the base url of the current project.
+The path is relative to the base URL of the current project.

 **Arguments**